Vinni-Cedraz/push_swap_averager/README.md

-As you probably know by now, during your `push_swap` evaluation, your evaluator will be asked to run your program a few times with random arrays of specific sizes and then rank your project according to the resutls he finds in his tests.
+As you probably know by now, during your `push_swap` evaluation, your evaluator will be asked to run your program a few times with random arrays of specific sizes and then rank your project according to the results he finds in his tests.

 There is a myth going around in the 42 community that says the evaluator is asked by the ruler to take the average of the tests he has run, but that is not what the ruler asks.
 The ruler only requires him to run "a couple of tests with several permutations" and check it against the scores.]

-Which means that if your average case is not safely below the number of operations allowed to get the grade, you'll have a very annoying chance that the evaluator will incur precisely into a case where you're slightly above the limit and you wont get the highest grade.
+This means that if your average case is not safely below the number of operations allowed to get the grade, you'll have a very annoying chance that the evaluator will incur precisely into a case where you're slightly above the limit and you won't get the highest grade.

 This could make or break your bonus project.
 Imagine how insufficient it is to measure 5 cases out of 100 factorial: